 - Oracle Database

 - SharePoint Server

 You can also create custom connectors that connect to data sources over HTTP or HTTPS by using REST or SOAP.
 Although a gateway itself doesn't incur extra costs, the Azure Logic Apps pricing model applies to connectors and other Azure Logic Apps operations.

 Azure Logic Apps supports read and write operations through the data gateway, but these operations have limits on their payload size.

 You have the same Azure account and subscription that you used for your gateway installation.
-This Azure account must belong only to a single Azure Active Directory (Azure AD) tenant or directory.
+This Azure account must belong only to a single Microsoft Entra tenant or directory.
 You have to use the same Azure account and subscription to create your gateway resource in Azure because only the gateway administrator can create the gateway resource in Azure.
 Service principals currently aren't supported.

 Create Azure gateway resource

-After you install a gateway on a local computer, create the Azure resource for your gateway.
+After you install the data gateway on a local computer, create the Azure resource for your data gateway.

 Sign in to the Azure portal with the same Azure account that you used to install the gateway.

 In the Azure portal search box, enter on-premises data gateway, and then select On-premises data gateways.